deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "What the *fuck*?"
 Firth asked.

 "Sounded like it came from the gym."
 Murray aimed a thumb towards it.
-“Ah… shit, you don't think Adam…?”
+"Ah… shit, you don't think Adam…?"

 He was left standing as the rest of them took off at a run.